-A small house ideally situated on the shores of Lake Geneva, near Vevey, la Villa “Le Lac” is a masterpiece of contemporary architecture.
+A small house ideally situated on the shores of Lake Geneva, near Vevey, the Villa “Le Lac” is a masterpiece of contemporary architecture.

 A gem of ingenuity and functionalism, the Villa “Le Lac” (1923) is among Le Corbusier’s most inventive and most personal creations.
 This masterpiece of modern architecture, built for the architect’s parents, embodies three of what would become his five points for a new architecture: the roof garden, the open plan design and the long, horizontal window.
 A real “machine for living”, it illustrates the ideas that Le Corbusier had already espoused in his earlier works and that would ensure the success of the villas that he built from the 1920s onwards.